Chuck Bodak: Life and career

-He was known for his trademark headbands with photos of his fighters as well as his handmade jewelry and collages that he liked to give away as gifts.

 Bodak moved to Chicago, Illinois in 1958 where he was a boxing coach for the Catholic Youth Organization (CYO) for many years before moving to California.
 Even though advancing in age, he continued to work in the ring and was active in the boxing community until he suffered a stroke in 2007 at the age of 90.
-He died in a motor accident on February 6, 2009, at the age of 92 in Orange County, California.
+He died in a motor vehicle accident on February 6, 2009, at the age of 92 in Orange County, California.

 Awards and recognition

 Bodak was inducted into the World Boxing Hall of Fame, "Expanded Category" (Managers & Trainers).

 In October 2008, he received a Lifetime Achievement Award in person at a WBC Legends of Boxing Museum ceremony.

 In 1993, he was honored by the Cauliflower Alley Club.